JosephGyegyiri/Atlanta-Crime-Analysis/README.md

 ![GitHub forks](https://img.shields.io/github/forks/JosephGyegyiri/Atlanta-Crime-Analysis?style=social)

 Welcome to the **Atlanta Crime Analysis** repository!
 This project focuses on performing geospatial analysis of the Atlanta Police Department's crime data spanning from 2009 to 2020.
-Through data visualization, exploration, and interpretation, we aim to gain insights into crime trends, hotspots, and patterns within the city of Atlanta.
+Through data visualization, exploration, and interpretation, we aim to gain insights into crime trends, hotspots, and patterns within the city of Atlanta. **An interactive crime density map was created with data from 2016-2022** at the end of the project.

 ## Table of Contents